Dural, New South Wales: Transport

-Dural has no railway station but is connected to Castle Hill metro station and Pennant Hills railway station via bus services operated by Hillsbus.
-A Hillsbus depot is located on New Line Road next to McDonald's.
+Dural has no railway station but is connected to Castle Hill metro station, Cherrybrook metro station and Pennant Hills railway station via bus services operated by CDC NSW.
+A CDC NSW depot is located on New Line Road next to McDonald's.

 Media

 Between 1985 and 1987, Dural was the site for tapings of the television game show It's a Knockout shown nationally on the Ten Network and hosted by Billy J Smith and Fiona MacDonald.
 However, due to numerous complaints from local residents the show was cancelled in 1987.

 Dural was also the setting for the home of the wealthy Hamilton family, at 631 Old Northern Road, in the soap opera Sons And Daughters during its 1981–1987 run.
-Le Chateau, a landmark manor house in Dural was host to the set of Beauty and The Geek, a similar theme of television show to The Bachelor.
-The Le Chateau is now owned by Harach Lucas, founder and CEO of MicroChannel.
+A manor house in Dural, Le Chateau, was the primary filming location of reality television show Beauty and the Geek Australia.
+Le Chateau is now owned by Harach Lucas, founder and CEO of information Technology services company MicroChannel.